We are bringing you some insights into commonly asked questions in payroll as part of our Payroll Peeks 👀 series

 the day after the birth if the baby is early

-automatically if you’re off work for a pregnancy-related illness in the 4 weeks before the week (Sunday to Saturday) that your baby is due
+automatically if they’re off work for a pregnancy-related illness in the 4 weeks before the week (Sunday to Saturday) that your baby is due

 Use HMRCs maternity planner to work out the earliest date maternity leave can start.